alexander-brandao/IA/README.md

 He insisted that the four prices should have been added, not multiplied.
 The clerk said that it was okay with him, but, that the total was still the same: exactly $7.11.

-What were the prices of the four items?
+What were the prices of the items?

 ## Simulated Annealing
 Probabilistic technique for approximating the global optimum of a given function.
 Specifically, it is a metaheuristic to approximate global optimization in a large search space for an optimization problem.